an363/InfectiousRisksAcrossScales/README.md

 2) COLLECT PEDESTRIAN TRAJECTORIES

-Create a folder to store the pedestrian trajectories in files titled (group_no)_(ped_no).csv, where
+Create a folder to store the pedestrian trajectories; the folder name should end with "_static" for a static scenario, or "_dynamic" for a dynamic scenario.
+Trajectory files should be named [GROUP-ID]_[PED-ID].csv, where
-* group_no: an integer label for the group to which the pedestrian belongs
+* [GROUP-ID]: an integer label for the group to which the pedestrian belongs
-* ped_no: an integer label for the pedestrian
+* [PED-ID]: an integer label for the pedestrian
+E.g., 1_3.csv, for pedestrian 3 belonging to social group 1.

 	Each file is specific to one pedestrian and should contain the following columns, with no header